Consistency in DBMS: ACID Properties For Data Integrity [2026 Guide]

 Consistency in DBMS ensures that only valid data is written to the database, preserving the integrity of the dataset.
 There are several techniques to achieve consistency in a database management system:

-3. Transactions: Transactions are sequences of operations performed as a single unit of work.
-They follow the ACID properties, ensuring that all operations within a transaction are completed successfully before being committed to the database.
-If any operation fails, the entire transaction is rolled back, maintaining consistency.
+- Transactions: Transactions are sequences of operations performed as a single unit of work.
+They follow the ACID properties, ensuring that all operations within a transaction are completed successfully before the transaction is committed to the database.
+If any operation fails, the entire transaction is rolled back to maintain consistency.

-4. Triggers: Triggers are automated actions that are executed in response to certain events on a table or view.
+- Triggers: automated actions executed in response to events on a table or view.
 They can enforce complex business rules and ensure that data modifications adhere to the defined consistency rules.

 3.2) Challenges in Maintaining Consistency